Clastify logo

 • magnetism or density → useful in some mixtures, though not the main syllabus list here.

-Practical details matter as well: safety, toxicity, flammability, cost, scale of the sample, environmental disposal, whether heating might decompose a substance, and the purity required.
+Practical issues matter as well: safety, toxicity, flammability, cost, scale of the sample, environmental disposal, whether heating might decompose a substance, and the purity required.
 In class I always ask: “What property is different enough for us to use?”
 If you cannot answer that, you have not chosen a separation method yet.

 Solvation, filtration, recrystallization and evaporation

 Solvation is a process in which solute particles become surrounded by solvent particles and disperse through the solvent.
-If one solid dissolves and another does not, solvation gives a neat route to separation.
+If one solid dissolves and another does not, solvation gives a tidy route to separation.
 Add a suitable solvent, stir, and let the soluble component enter solution while the insoluble component stays as a solid.

 Filtration is a separation technique in which a mixture passes through a porous barrier that retains insoluble solid particles while liquid or solution passes through.
 The solid left on the filter paper is the residue, a solid material retained after a separation process.
 The liquid that passes through is the filtrate, a liquid or solution collected after filtration.